djoseprogramming/PSMDSRC-103/README.md

 ## Project Overview

-This mini-college enrollment system is a command-line application that allows administrators to create and manage records for users (admins, professors, and students), classes, courses, departments, enrollments, and room/building details.
+This MicroUni enrollment system is a command-line application that allows administrators to create and manage records for users (admins, professors, and students), classes, courses, departments, enrollments, and room/building details.
 Each user role has tailored functionality, and the application includes comprehensive reporting features.

 ## Features